 Whether you’re looking to launch a coalition of independent businesses and community advocates or start with just a “buy local” campaign, we suggest the same basic steps:

 2. Get hard copies of our guide to effective buy local campaigns and organizing to give prospective supporters — particularly those who are good candidates for an initial steering committee.
-(If you’ve not yet read it, order a free pdf here).
+(If you’ve not yet read it, get a free pdf here).
 Visit folks individually or convene prospects at an informal gathering or in a more formal meeting.
 We suggest including local business owners, citizens and community organizations in your initial recruitment efforts!

 3. Submit an op-ed or a letter to the editor of your local paper indicating your plans.
 Such a column or letter can draw out numerous potential allies.
 You can use one of AMIBA’s templates (for example) to localize and submit as a co-written article.
 Contact us for help (no charge) in crafting your letter to generate maximum response or for samples.